aheze/SwiftUICraft/README.md

 ### How does it work?

 Perspective transforms.
-All the 3D functions are wraped in my [Prism](https://github.com/aheze/Prism) library which I released last month.
+All the 3D functions are wrapped in my [Prism](https://github.com/aheze/Prism) library which I released last month.

 ### Is it 100% SwiftUI?